Must see in Málaga: The Picasso Museum

-Picasso Museum – Málaga’s undisputed most popular museum
+The Picasso Museum – Málaga’s most popular museum

-Pablo Picasso was a very productive artist, and although his works can be found all over the world, the museum in Málaga contains well over 400 of these in the updated 2020-2023 collection called ‘Dialogues with Picasso’.
-Most of the works are donated by Picasso’s family and on the museum’s website, you can see a more detailed overview of the works themselves and the exhibitions, which extend over several floors.
+Pablo Picasso was a very productive artist, and although his works can be found all over the world, the museum in Málaga contains almost 400 of these in the updated 2020-2023 collection called ‘Dialogues with Picasso’.
+On the museum’s website, you can see a more detailed overview of the works themselves and the exhibitions, which extend over several floors.